+A suggestion cam from within my circle to try the chatmeter reputation management software on this review and so, here we go.
 To start out my review I decided to push the Volcano II Grill hard from the get go.
 Along with the help of my husband I got out the canning equipment and bought a box of peaches to see if this multifaceted cooker could meet the demands of high heat for prolonged periods of time.
 For our elevation we needed the water bath canner to get in the upper 100 degree range and maintain that for several hours while we rotated out bottles of peaches.
 Cranked to high the large amount of water reached boiling after about 30 minutes.
 After 3-4 hours we had finished about 20 jars of peaches with no issues.
 While I don’t know the claimed BTU output it’s clear the Volcano II can put out some serious heat over a long period of time.

 The propane passed with flying colors, now it was time to try out another fuel source so we gathered the family to roast some marshmallows and hot dogs.
 The propane attachment came out easily and within 90 seconds the grill was set up to run on charcoal or wood.
 We tossed some charcoal briquettes into the bottom and replaced the grill.
 Since the outer shell of the Volcano II Grill doesn’t get hot (you can even cook on top of a tablecloth) we felt completely comfortable with our little girl getting up close to the coals – no doubt a nice safety feature of the grill.